 During the class period, students are to be in their assigned area unless they have an authorized pass and have signed out.
-A sign-out sheet MUST be used in all classrooms for students wishing to go to the Media Center, office or the lavatories.
+A sign-out sheet MUST be used in all classrooms for students allowed to leave the classroom with approval from their teacher.
 Students are to sign out of their room by indicating the time of leaving and location where they can be found.
 When returning to the classroom, the student is to indicate the time of returning.
-Students are not to scratch out names on the sign-out sheet.
 Be in class during class time.
 Upon arrival at the Media Center, students need to sign in at the desk and sign out when leaving.
 Students going to another classroom must get a pre-arranged pass from the teacher in charge of that room.
 Out-of-building passes are issued only by the Principal or Administration.